Cancer Treatment Technology

 Tara Burnor - (256) 894-6780

-SBRT enables the Marshall Cancer Care Center to use advanced imaging techniques to deliver a targeted radiation dose to a tumor.
+SBRT (Stereotactic Body Radiation Therapy) — SBRT enables Marshall Cancer Care Center to use advanced imaging techniques to deliver a targeted radiation dose to a tumor.
 The radiation focuses on the tumor with millimeter precision, resulting in less damage to healthy tissue.
+SBRT creates a 3D image of a tumor and matches the radiation to its exact size and shape.
+This technology is used primarily on tumors in the lung, spine, brain and liver.

 View The Daisy Awards for Oncology Nurses